FriskySaga/YouTubePlaylistSnapshot/README.md

 ## User Guide
 1. Rename `MyConfigurationSample.py` to `MyConfiguration.py`
 2. Fill in your API key in the new `MyConfiguration.py`
+3. Fill in the appropriate two-letter country code in the new `MyConfiguration.py`
-3. Fill in your playlists in the new `MyConfiguration.py`
+4. Fill in your playlists in the new `MyConfiguration.py`
-4. Run `python -W ignore Main.py`
+5. Run `python -W ignore Main.py`
-    * Ignore warnings about region-locked videos because we still want to fetch the title & uploader
+    * Ignore warnings about region-locked videos from the third-party API
     * For a playlist with 500 videos, this script may take a whole minute to parse through.
-5. Look for text files with the extension `.out` within the subfolder `output`
+6. Look for text files with the extension `.out` within the subfolders under the `output` folder

 ## Additional Notes
-The `outputSample` folder contains a sample of an output file produced from running this script.
-This folder and this file are both safe to delete once you've cloned this repository.
+The `outputSample` folder contains a sample of the output files produced from running this script.
+All contents within this folder, including the folder itself, are safe to delete once you have cloned the repository.

 ## Future Plans
 * Automate a diff tool between various output files